 BILLING AND PAYMENT

 Billing.
-On or before the fifteenth (15th) Day of each Month following the initiation of Gathering Services hereunder, Gatherer shall mail to Customer an invoice evidencing the amount due for the Gathering Fee or other costs, expenses and charges rendered to Customer under this Agreement during the preceding Month.
-When Customer is in control of information required by Gatherer to prepare invoices, Customer shall cause such information to be received by Gatherer on or before the tenth (10th) Day of the Month immediately following the Month to which the information applies.
+On or before the fifteenth (15th) Business Day of each Month following the initiation of Gathering Services hereunder, Gatherer shall mail to Customer an invoice evidencing the amount due for the Gathering Fee or other costs, expenses and charges rendered to Customer under this Agreement during the preceding Month.
+When Customer is in control of information required by Gatherer to prepare invoices, Customer shall cause such information to be received by Gatherer on or before the tenth (10th) Business Day of the Month immediately following the Month to which the information applies.

 Payment.
-Payment to Gatherer for Gathering Services rendered during the preceding Month shall be due on the twenty-fifth (25th) Day of the calendar Month next succeeding that Month for which Gathering Services were rendered and shall be paid by Customer on or before such due date.
+Payment to Gatherer for Gathering Services rendered during the preceding Month shall be due on the tenth (10th) Day after the Customer’s receipt of Gatherer’s invoice.

 Disputed Payments.
 In the event a dispute arises as to the amount payable in any invoice or statement rendered hereunder, the party paying such invoice or statement will nevertheless pay the total amount shown due, provided such payment shall not be deemed a waiver of the rights of Customer or Gatherer to recoup or be entitled to sums due for incorrect payment.